Rape: Emotional and psychological

 Frequently, victims may not recognize what happened to them was rape.
 Some may remain in denial for years afterwards.
 Confusion over whether or not their experience constitutes rape is typical, especially for victims of psychologically coerced rape.
-Women may not identify their victimization as rape for many reasons such as feelings of shame, embarrassment, non-uniform legal definitions, reluctance to define the friend/partner as a rapist, or because they have internalized victim-blaming attitudes.
+Women may not identify their victimization as rape for many reasons such as feelings of shame, embarrassment, non-uniform legal definitions, reluctance to define the friend/partner as a rapist, or because they have internalized victim-blaming attitudes (internalized sexism).
 The public often perceives these behaviors as 'counterintuitive' and, therefore, as evidence of a dishonest woman.

 Victims may react in ways they did not anticipate.
 After the rape, they may be uncomfortable/frustrated with and not understand their reactions.
 Most victims respond by 'freezing up' or becoming compliant and cooperative during the rape.
 These are common survival responses of all mammals.
 This can cause confusion for others and the person assaulted.
 An assumption is that someone being raped would call for help or struggle.
 A struggle would result in torn clothes or injuries.

 Dissociation can occur during the assault.
 Memories may be fragmented especially immediately afterwards.
 They may consolidate with time and sleep.
 A man or boy who is raped may be stimulated and even ejaculate during the experience of the rape.
 A woman or girl may orgasm during a sexual assault.
 This may become a source of shame and confusion for those assaulted along with those who were around them.

 Trauma symptoms may not show until years after the sexual assault occurred.
 Immediately following a rape, the survivor may react outwardly in a wide range of ways, from expressive to closed down; common emotions include distress, anxiety, shame, revulsion, helplessness, and guilt.
 Denial is not uncommon.